Barmera railway line: Route

 As the locomotives were powered by steam, reliable water supplies were required as well.
 There are no significant rivers or lakes in the Mallee, so government bores and tanks were required.
 The following bores were available on the Brown's Well railway: Yalwarra bore, at 14½ miles (bad water, not suitable for railway use); Wynarka, 20 miles; Karoonda, 29 miles 66 chains; Borrika, 40 miles; Sandalwood, 47 miles 43 chains; Halidon, 55 miles 19 chains; Crecy, 58 miles 20 chains; Wanbi, 64 miles 60 chains; Cobera, 71 miles; Alawoona, 76 miles, 22 chains; Wolowa, 84 miles; Meribah, 96 miles 64 chains.
 The bores were situated at an average distance of 7 miles apart.

-Part of the Brown's Well railway line plus most of the Loxton railway line spur from Alawoona were converted to standard gauge and remained as the Loxton railway line, used to carry part of the seasonal grain harvest.
-The rest of the line and branches were closed.
+Part of the Barmera line plus most of the Loxton railway line spur from Alawoona were converted to standard gauge and remained as the Loxton line, used to carry part of the seasonal grain harvest.
+The section from Barmera to Alawoona closed in 1990.
 The Loxton line closed on 20 July 2015, with all grain traffic now taken by road.

 Extensions

 Almost as soon as the railway to the Brown's Well district had been completed to Meribah (May 1913), it was extended 40 mi north to the Murray River at Paringa.
 The extension was approved before the original length had been completed, with an additional cost estimate of £135,750 to serve an additional 296,000 acres.
 The official opening to Paringa was on 2 October 1913.
 The intervention of World War I delayed the construction of the Paringa Bridge to extend the railway to Renmark until 1927.
-It later was also extended to Barmera with the first passenger service running on 1 August 1928.
+Later it was extended to Barmera; the first passenger service ran on 1 August 1928.

 In the 1960s, a branch line was built which joined the main line south of Paringa, near the Wonuarra siding.
-It was 27.3 km long, and went northeast to Murtho to the south bank of the Murray River.
+It was 27.3 km long, and went north-east to Murtho on the south bank of the River Murray.
 It was built to support construction of the proposed Chowilla Dam.
 The dam construction was cancelled in 1967 and never built.
-The railway line was removed without ever being used.
+The railway line was removed without being used.